► Ex-Audi CEO Rupert Stadler charged

-Audi has appointed Abraham Schot as caretaker chairman after the arrest yesterday of CEO Rupert Stadler in the ongoing investigation into the Volkswagen group emissions scandal.
-Schot (pictured above, far left) has been sales and marketing chief of Audi since September 2017.
+When Stadler was first implicated in the emissions scandal last summer, Audi quickly appointed Abraham Schot as caretaker chairman.
+Schot (pictured above, far left) had been sales and marketing chief of Audi since September 2017.

 VW emissions scandal: an explainer